 Contingent Tax Liability Related to Leaseback Agreements.
 During 1990 and 1995 MTS entered into sale/leaseback and lease/leaseback arrangements related to the acquisition of trolley cars.
 These agreements provided tax benefits for the purchaser/lessor.
-Certain terms of the agreements call for repayment to the purchaser/lessor if the tax consequences of the agreement are lost or changed due to changes in the Internal Revenue Code.
-Subsequent changes in the Internal Revenue Code may cause an amount to be repaid to the purchaser/lessor, which is essentially the portion of the proceeds relating to the tax benefits lost by the purchaser/lessor.
+Certain terms of the agreements call for repayment to the purchaser/lessor if the tax consequences of the agreement are lost or changed due to changes in the Internal Revenue Code may cause an amount to be repaid to the purchaser/lessor, which is essentially the portion of the proceeds relating to the tax benefits lost by the purchaser/lessor.
 No repayment has been requested to date, and the amount of any future request is not estimable at this time.

 Contingent Tax Liability Related to Component Unit.
 MTS learned in FY07 that the freight operator who has managed SD&AE operations in the past filed federal and state corporate tax returns through calendar year 2005, which are not required for not for profit corporations that are deemed to be instrumentalities of a political subdivision such as MTS.
 Under the direction of tax consultants, MTS directed that the freight operator prepare a final return for calendar year 2007.
 However, MTS recently learned it was also necessary that SD&AE be formally recognized as an exempt organization by the Internal Revenue Service and Franchise Tax Board.
-Although it is anticipated that SD&AE will be granted exemption under federal and state laws as an instrumentality of MTS and, therefore, exempt from filing any form of tax return, there is a risk of audit of returns that should have been filed by SD&AE for FY11, FY12, and FY13 pending formal recognition of SD&AE's exempt status.
-This risk will be eliminated once SD&AE's exempt status is formally recognized which is anticipated before the end of the current calendar year.
+Although it is anticipated that SD&AE will be granted exemption under federal and state laws as an instrumentality of MTS and, therefore, exempt from filing any form of tax return, there is a risk of audit of returns that should have been filed by SD&AE for FY11, FY12, and FY13 pending formal recognized which is anticipated before the end of the current calendar year.